Skip to content

 What is the policy?

-This policy relates to mandating the provision of front-of-pack labelling, similar to Nutri-Score, on the front of retail packing.
+This policy relates to mandating the provision of front-of-pack labelling (FOPL) on retail packaging.
+This policy would move the UK from a voluntary FOPL to a mandatory FOPL.
 Front-of-pack nutritional labelling is a policy tool used internationally to promote healthier food consumption.
-The aim of labelling is to influence consumers at the point of purchase to choose food products with a better nutritional profile, and to incentivise food manufacturers to improve the nutritional quality of products.
+The aim of labelling is to influence consumers at the point of purchase to choose food products with a better nutritional profile, and to incentivise food manufacturers to improve the nutritional quality of products through reformulation.

 Nutritional information can be mandated on packaging in various formats.
-There are two major types of food labels: interpretive (graphic, easily recognisable simplifications of nutritional information, like traffic lights or star systems) and non-interpretive (numeric summaries that require customers to interpret themselves – usually back-of-package).
+There are two major categories of food labels: interpretative (graphic, easily recognisable simplifications of nutritional information, like traffic lights or star systems) and non-interpretative (numeric summaries that require customers to interpret themselves – usually back-of-package).
+This policy is centred around interpretative FOPLs in general, without focusing on any specific type exclusively.

 Recent context

-Whilst it is mandatory for nutritional information to be displayed on the back of all food packaging in the UK, there is not currently any mandatory front-of-pack labelling in the UK, including in Scotland or Wales.
+Whilst it is mandatory for nutritional information to be displayed on the back of all food packaging in the UK, there is not currently any mandatory FOPL in the UK, including in Scotland or Wales.

-As front-of-pack labelling is voluntary, individual businesses can decide on which foods the information will be most useful to consumers.
-Across the UK, many businesses who opt to provide front-of-pack labelling use the multiple traffic light labelling system.
-A four-nation public consultation on front-of-pack labelling took place in 2020, led by the Department of Health.
-There has not yet been a formal government response to the consultation.
+As FOPL is voluntary, individual businesses can decide on which foods the information will be most useful to consumers.
+Across the UK, many businesses that opt to provide FOPL use the multiple traffic light labelling system.
+A four-nation public consultation on FOPL took place in 2020, led by the Department of Health & Social Care.

 Case studies